MarkhamLee/HardwareMonitoring/README.md

 * All GPU data acquired directly from the GPU via NVIDIA SMI queries
 * Scripts for Windows machines with NVIDIA GPUs, plus separate scripts for Linux machines without NVIDIA GPUs/Dedicated GPUs
 * Scripts for Rockchip 3588 Running Ubuntu
+* Scripts for Raspberry Pi 4Bs running the official headless Ubuntu distro for Raspberry Pi
 * Three DHT22 temperature sensors connected to a Raspberry Pi gather intake air, internal case and exhaust  temperatures
 * Mosquitto for receiving MQTT messages
 * InfluxDB for storing the data